NzukisoV/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all possible combinations of two letters, except oo
+script that displays the result of BREATH to the power LOVE